Wild Horses (Gino Vannelli song): Background

 Gino Vannelli explained how he wrote the song on a Behind the Vinyl podcast.
-While visiting Peru, Vannilli observed the troublesome events occurring in the country at the time and went to Cusco and Machu Picchu, taking in views from the mountains.
+While visiting Peru, Vannelli observed the troublesome events occurring in the country at the time and went to Cusco and Machu Picchu, taking in views from the mountains.
 This visit affected him greatly, and after he returned home, his wife told him about a shaman he could visit in New Mexico named Jamie, who would be able to help him comprehend the indescribable feelings he experienced during his trip.
 After landing in Albuquerque, Vannelli rented a convertible and drove quickly to Santa Fe, frequently becoming lost.
 Struggling to find his way to Santa Fe, Vannelli suddenly came up with the song's topic by believing that not even wild horses could deter him from reaching his destination.
 By the time he had arrived at Jamie's location, Vannelli had conceived the song's basic instrumentation in his head.